 The Office of Sport works with key sector partners to develop a vibrant and valued sport and active recreation sector that enhances the lives of the people of NSW.
-The Office of Sport is a public service executive agency related to the Department of Industry.
+The Office of Sport is a public service executive agency related to the Department of Communities and Justice.

 We provide leadership and support to the sport and active recreation sector to enhance its performance, pathways and sustainability.